serrano-s/attn-tests/README.md

 Required to run code:

 - python3 (I used python 3.6.3)
-- allennlp and all its dependencies
+- allennlp and all its dependencies (works with both 0.7.1 and 0.8.3)
 - numpy
+- scipy
 - matplotlib
 - seaborn
+- pytorch
+- tqdm
+- statsmodels
+- pandas
+- gensim

 This repo contains code to train and test various models for different interpretability-related criteria.